 If you are keen to make a hot compost the ingredients, method and size are all important to make it work.
 If you want to just start a small backyard compost, see my post here on ways to start composting kitchen waste.

-What you need to make hot compost is 1 part green 2 parts brown materials which are shredded down to as small size as possible.
-This means maybe getting your blower vac attachment that sucks in the leaves.
+You will need to make hot compost is 1 part green 2 parts brown materials which are shredded down to as small size as possible.

 In the table I have listed the main types of green and brown materials you may want to include in your compost.